Compulsory special needs school

 In the years that grades are not given, the pupil shall instead receive a written individual development plan once per year.
 The individual development plan shall contain written assessments and a planning of what the school will do and what the pupil him or herself and the guardian can do for the pupil to develop to the furthest possible extent.

-Grades and grading in the special school
+Grades and grading in the compulsory special needs school

-Grades are given from the end of the autumn semester of year 7 in the special school.
+Grades are given from the end of the autumn semester of year 7 in the compulsory special needs school.
 The grading scale has six grading levels from A to F where F stands for a failing result.
 Final grades are given after year 10.